 Identify which roles are critical to your existing operations, any future growth or expansion plans as well as upcoming projects.
 Once your business strategy is understood, ongoing and future hiring efforts should be prioritized around them.

-Make sure to have strong recruiting and staffing strategies in place for roles that are hard-to-fill and that tend to have high turnover rates like skilled trades and assembly and low-level production.
+Make sure to have strong recruiting and staffing strategies in place for roles that are hard-to-fill and that tend to have high turnover rates like assemblers and low-level production.
 Employee turnover is costly, so it's also a good idea to identify areas of improvement to increase employee retention.
-Setting proper expectations during hiring, providing proper training and mentorship and conducting exit interviews are some of the strategies I mentioned in another post about helping to reduce employee turnover at your manufacturing facility.
+Setting proper expectations during hiring, providing proper training and mentorship, and conducting exit interviews are some of the strategies I mentioned in another post about helping to reduce employee turnover at your manufacturing facility.

 Identify Candidate Personas

 Similar to traditional marketing, recruitment marketing starts with identifying your target "Candidate Persona" or "Candidate Avatars" which is a semi-fictional representation of your ideal candidate.
 The purpose is to help you understand your prospective candidates better so you can tailor your content and messaging towards their specific career needs, behaviors, and concerns.